What is a dental bridge?

 There are several different types of dental bridges.
 Your dentist or oral health specialist

-will recommend the most appropriate one for your mouth condition and the location
+will recommend the one that's best for your mouth condition and the location of the

-Cantilever bridge - this type of procedure is most appropriate when there is only one tooth to act
+Cantilever bridge.
+This type of procedure is only appropriate when there is only one

 Oral health care and bridges

 The following recommendations will help to eliminate, or reduce, any oral health problems